 In this position I collaborated in the planning, development, training and coordination of an emergency preparedness and business continuity program and was integral in the development of a computer based training program for all personnel.

-Like a regular resume you should include any specials skills, training, and certifications on your federal resume.
+Like a regular resume you should include any special skills, training, and certifications on your federal resume.
 Additionally, any rewards, recognitions, associations, and professional development should also be listed.

 The application process for a federal position has been streamlined recently but the process can still be complicated and overwhelming.
 The best thing you can do is to read the job description carefully and make sure to follow the requirements exactly so as not to disqualify yourself.